Become a Member Donate Login

 Intermediate Digital Photography - PM [43]

 This class helps students refine both technical and creative photographic skills.
 Through discussions, class critiques, and weekly assignments, participants solve problems with exposure, low-light situations, and creative ennui, and learn time-saving methods for an effective digital workflow.
 A digital SLR to use in class and experience using the camera settings are required.
-Prerequisite: Recent Digital photography for Beginners class.
+Prerequisite: Completion of Digital Photography for Beginners class.

 Instructor: Kevin Morley